gussieIsASucessfullWarlock/worldGeoIOSApp/README.md

 <p>This is an IOS app that I made for my world geography board game.</p>

 <h3>How to use:</h3>
-<p>This game was made in SwiftUI.
+<p>I made this game in SwiftUI.
 To run it, download the "Geo Board Game" folder onto a mac and open it up in Xcode.
 Then press the play button up at the top.
 Xcode will start compiling and launching the app in a simulator or selected Apple device.</p>
 <a href="https://developer.apple.com/xcode/">Download Xcode</a>

 <h3>Screen Shots:</h3>